ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

             - **Remote:** CIDR
             - **CIDR:** 0.0.0.0/0

-            This should be the result:
+            The result should be the following:

             ![Architecture](../img/FiwareLabAddRule.png)
             >*Illustration 2.
 Rules of the security group*